ryancole/formscript.js/readme.md

 The desired form field Objects *must* have the following properties: `type` and `label`.
 The `type` property should be a string containing the HTML form field type.
 These map to the [types specified by the HTML spec](https://developer.mozilla.org/en-US/docs/HTML/Element/Input#Attributes) itself, as well as additional elements such as `select`.

 Additional optional properties are necessary, depending on which form field type is being used.

+# Form Field Templates

+Each form field type is converted to HTML using its own template.
+Currently, the templates are hard-coded using underscore.js templates.
+The plan is to make both the template engine and template code customizable.

 # Dependencies